georgejhunt/etg/etg_rfq.md

 ####What resources are currently in place that might be helpful as models, or code snippets, to aid development of this project?

 * The data collection is currently done by filemaker.
-The current thinking is that the whole filemaker application can be replaced by a single data colection screen.
+The current thinking is that the whole filemaker application can be replaced by a data colection screen, and a find/review lot screen.

 * The barcode image recognition, uploading, reviewing, editing is currently implemented in php/mysql, and may be appropriate for reuse.